firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-11-26-female-computer-wanted-apply-within.md

 artist: Reiko Murakami
 artist-img: reiko-murakami.jpg
 artist-bio: |
-  Reiko Murakami, also known as Raqmo, is a U.S. based concept artist and illustrator specialized in surreal fantasy and horror characters.
-Her work has been published in _Spectrum_, _Infected by Art_, _ArtOrder Invitational: The Journal_, _Exposé_, _2D Artist_ and many others.
+  Reiko Murakami, also known as Raqmo, is a U.S.-based concept artist and illustrator specializing in surreal fantasy and horror characters.
+Her work has been published in _Spectrum_, _Infected by Art_, _ArtOrder Invitational: The Journal_, _Exposé_, _2D Artist_, and many others.
 author-img: innocent-chizaram-ilo.jpg
 author-bio: |
   When he is not receiving tonnes of rejections from cat adoption agencies, Innocent finds time to read and write.
 He is a 2018 Author of Tomorrow and a Gerald Kraak Award finalist.
 Inno has works published and forthcoming in _Fireside Magazine_, _Reckoning_, _Strange Horizons_, _Cosmic Roots and Eldritch Shores_, _Brittle Paper_, _SSDA ID Anthology_, and elsewhere.
 He lives in Nigeria.
-proofread: false
+proofread: true
 contentnote:

 ---